systemd/mkosi/mkosi/resources/man/mkosi.1.md

     invocation and are interpreted as extra vmspawn options and extra kernel command line arguments.

-`QemuGui=`, `--qemu-gui=`
-:   If enabled, qemu is executed with its graphical interface instead of
-    with a serial console.

-`QemuSmp=`, `--qemu-smp=`
-:   When used with the `qemu` verb, this options sets `qemu`'s `-smp`
-    argument which controls the number of guest's CPUs.
+`Console=`, `--console=`
+:   Configures how to set up the console of the VM.
+Takes one of `interactive`, `read-only`, `native`, or
+    `gui`.
+Defaults to `interactive`. `interactive` provides an interactive terminal interface to the VM.
+    `read-only` is similar, but is strictly read-only, i.e. does not accept any input from the user.
+    `native` also provides a TTY-based interface, but uses qemu's native implementation (which means the qemu monitor is available). `gui` shows the qemu graphical UI.

+`CPUs=`, `--cpus=`
+:   Configures the number of CPU cores to assign to the guest when booting a virtual machine.
     Defaults to `2`.

     When set to `0`, the number of CPUs available to the mkosi process will be used.

-`QemuMem=`, `--qemu-mem=`
-:   When used with the `qemu` verb, this options sets `qemu`'s `-m`
-    argument which controls the amount of guest's RAM.
+`RAM=`, `--ram=`
+:   Configures the amount of RAM assigned to the guest when booting a virtual machine.
 Defaults to `2G`.

-`QemuKvm=`, `--qemu-kvm=`
-:   When used with the `qemu` verb, this option specifies whether QEMU should use KVM acceleration.
+`KVM=`, `--kvm=`
+:   Configures whether KVM acceleration should be used when booting a virtual machine.
 Takes a
     boolean value or `auto`.
 Defaults to `auto`.

-`QemuVsock=`, `--qemu-vsock=`
-:   When used with the `qemu` verb, this option specifies whether QEMU should be configured with a vsock.
+`Vsock=`, `--vsock=`
+:   Configures whether to provision a vsock when booting a virtual machine.
 Takes
     a boolean value or `auto`.
 Defaults to `auto`.

-`QemuVsockConnectionId=`, `--qemu-vsock-cid=`
-:   When used with the `qemu` verb, this option specifies the vsock
+`VsockConnectionId=`, `vsock-cid=`
-    connection ID to use.
+:   Configures the vsock connection ID to use when booting a virtual machine.
     Takes a number in the interval `[3, 0xFFFFFFFF)` or `hash` or `auto`.
     Defaults to `auto`.
 When set to `hash`, the connection ID will be derived from the full path to the image.
 When set to `auto`, `mkosi` will try to find a free connection ID automatically.
 Otherwise, the provided number will be used as is.

-`QemuSwtpm=`, `--qemu-swtpm=`
-:   When used with the `qemu` verb, this option specifies whether to start an instance of swtpm to be used as a
-    TPM with qemu.
-This requires swtpm to be installed on the host.
+`TPM=`, `--tpm=`
+:   Configure whether to use a virtual TPM when booting a virtual machine.
     Takes a boolean value or `auto`.
 Defaults to `auto`.

-`QemuCdrom=`, `--qemu-cdrom=`
-:   When used with the `qemu` verb, this option specifies whether to
+`Cdrom=`, `--cdrom=`
-    attach the image to the virtual machine as a CD-ROM device.
+:   Configures whether to attach the image as a CD-ROM device when booting a
+    virtual machine.
 Takes a boolean.
 Defaults to `no`.

-`QemuRemovable=`, `--qemu-removable=`
+`Removable=`, `--removable=`
-:   When used with the `qemu` verb, this option specifies whether to attach the image to the virtual machine
-    as a removable device.
+:   Configures whether to attach the image as a removable device when booting
+    a virtual machine.
 Takes a boolean.
 Defaults to `no`.

-`QemuFirmware=`, `--qemu-firmware=`
-:   When used with the `qemu` verb, this option specifies which firmware
+`Firmware=`, `--firmware=`
-    to use.
-Takes one of `uefi`, `uefi-secure-boot`, `bios`, `linux`, or `auto`.
+:   Configures the virtual machine firmware to use.
+Takes one of `uefi`,
+    `uefi-secure-boot`, `bios`, `linux`, or `auto`.
 Defaults to `auto`.
     When set to `uefi`, the OVMF firmware without secure boot support is used.
 When set to `uefi-secure-boot`, the OVMF firmware with secure boot support is used.
 When set to `bios`, the default SeaBIOS firmware is used.
 When set to `linux`, direct kernel boot is used.
-See the `QemuKernel=` option for more details on which kernel image is used with direct kernel boot.
+    See the `Linux=` option for more details on which kernel image is used with direct kernel boot.
 When set to `auto`, `uefi-secure-boot` is used if possible and `linux` otherwise.

-`QemuFirmwareVariables=`, `--qemu-firmware-variables=`
+`FirmwareVariables=`, `--firmware-variables=`
-:   When used with the `qemu` verb, this option specifies the path to the
+:   Configures the path to the the virtual machine firmware variables file
-    the firmware variables file to use.
+    to use.
 Currently, this option is only taken into account when the `uefi` or `uefi-secure-boot` firmware is used.
 If not specified, mkosi will search for the default variables file and use that instead.

     When set to `microsoft`, a firmware variables file with the Microsoft secure boot certificates already enrolled will be used.